polizoto/DOCX-HTML/README.md

 #### Figure Captions
 A figure caption is text that identifies an image.
 It is text that normally appears immediately before or after the image which help readers understand what the image is about.

-Write the following tag before figure caption in your MS Word document:
+Write the following tag before figure caption:

 `Figcaption Begin:`